theodoragirgis/rebound/docs/simulationvariables.md

         ```

 `#!c double walltime`
-:   Walltime in seconds used by REBOUND for this simulation.
+:   This variable keeps track of the wall-time (in seconds) used by REBOUND for this simulation.
     This is counting only the integration itself and not the visualization, heartbeat function, etc.

 `#!c void (*heartbeat) (struct reb_simulation* r)`